SR-G/current-cost-forwarder/README.md

 <pre>Usage: <main class> [options]
   Options:
+    --activate-console-forwarder       Activate an additionnal console forwarder : everything that will be published on MQTT topics will too be sent to the console (for debug purposes).
+Default: false
     --broker-auth                      Is the broker auth (true|false).
 Default: false --broker-data-dir                  The MQTT broker data dir (for lock files).
 Default: /var/tmp/ --broker-password                  The MQTT broker password (if authed) --broker-reconnect-timeout         The timeout between each reconnect on the broker.
 Example values : '30s', '1m', '500ms', aso.
 Default: 5000ms
     --broker-topic                     The base broker topic to publish on. /watts and /temperature will be added.
-Default: /metrics/current-cost/
+Default: metrics/current-cost/
     --broker-topic-temperature         The broker topic to publish on for temperature.
 Overrides base broker topic from --broker-topic.
-Example : /metrics/current-cost/${sensor}/temperature. ${sensor}, ${id} and ${channel} tokens are optionals.
+Example : metrics/current-cost/${sensor}/temperature. ${sensor}, ${id} and ${channel} tokens are optionals.
     --broker-topic-watts               The broker topic to publish on for watts.
 Overrides base broker topic from --broker-topic.
-Example : /metrics/current-cost/${sensor}/watts. ${sensor}, ${id} and ${channel} tokens are optionals.
+Example : metrics/current-cost/${sensor}/watts. ${sensor}, ${id} and ${channel} tokens are optionals.
   * --broker-url                       The MQTT broker URL to publish on --broker-username                  The MQTT broker username (if authed) --debug                            Debug mode.
-Default: false --device, -d                     Device name to use, e.g., /dev/ttyUSB0.
+0 = no log, 1 (default) = INFO, 2 = DEBUG, 3 = TRACE.
+Default: 1 --device, -d                       Device name to use, e.g., /dev/ttyUSB0.
 If not provided, the first /dev/ttyUSB* will be used
     --device-reconnect-timeout         When expected device is not found (or was found previously but not anymore), we'll wait this timeout before trying to reconnect.
 Example values : '2s', '500ms', aso.
 Default: 2000ms
     --pid                              The PID filename.
 Default is current directory, file current-cost-forwarder.pid.
 Default: current-cost-forwarder.pid
     --timeout                          Start/stop timeout.
 Example values : '30s', '1m', '500ms', aso.
 Default: 60000ms
     -h, --usage, --help                Shows available commands.
 Default: true
 </pre>

 By default the program will try to read something like /dev/ttyUSB0 or /dev/ttyUSB1, aso (the first one will be used).
 You have to change the device name (through the --device parameter) if you have several USB devices.